washedgram/discord-bot/README.md

 - Embed messages: https://anidiots.guide/first-bot/using-embeds-in-messages
 - More: https://github.com/discordjs/Commando-guide

-Going to add more example commands / functions in the future for anyone interested in following this repository.
-I wasn't able to find a singular resource to help start up this process from square one --> having the actual bot running so I figured this might be somewhat useful for someone else.
+I'm going to add more example commands / functions in the future for anyone interested in following this repository.
+I wasn't able to find a singular resource to help kickstart this process from square one all the way to having the actual bot running, so I figured this might be somewhat useful for someone else.